 Overall, while implementing a global teaching perspective in training programs may present some challenges, the benefits to individuals and organizations can be significant.

-By considering cultural competence, the use of technology, the role of language, and the importance of local context, organizations can create inclusive and effective training programs that can have a lasting impact.
+By considering cultural competence, the use of technology, the role of language, and the importance of local context, organizations can create inclusive and effective cross-cultural programmes that can have a lasting impact.

 Some of the common obstacles that organizations may face include:

 One of the biggest challenges facing organizations looking to deliver training globally is ensuring that all participants have access to the necessary technology.

 The digital divide, or unequal distribution of technology and internet access, can make it difficult for organizations to reach certain communities and individuals.
 This can be particularly problematic in low-income and rural areas, where access to technology may be limited.